nschorgh/CaveXML/cavexml.md

 **\<country-name\>**  *controlled vocabulary*
 Country name where the cave entrance is located.
 This should be the name of the country spelled out and according to the ISO 3166 standard, although a few country names have been simplified.
 (The precise list is found in the CaveXML Schema Definition `cavexml.xsd`.
 Similar to UISIC field [SY285](http://www.uisic.uis-speleo.org/exchange/atendefn.html#285)
 For extraterrestrial caves, this element specifies the planetary body where the cave is located.
-Allowed terms are "Moon", which refers to Earth's moon, and "Mars".
+Allowed terms are "Moon", which refers to Earth's moon, "Mars", and a few more.
 An empty or missing entry implies the cave is located on planet Earth.

 **\<state-or-province\>**  *string*
 State or province where the cave entrance is located.
 This can also be a county or district. [state-or-province] is intended for politically or organizationally defined areas below country level.
 For physically/geologically defined units, use [phys-area-name] instead.